 The Coastal Zone Management Act (CZMA) requires that "each federal agency conducting or supporting activities directly affecting the coastal zone shall conduct or support those activities in a manner which is, to the maximum extent practicable, consistent with approved state management programs."
-Coordination with Louisiana Department of Natural Resources regarding consistency with the CZMA is in progress and would be complete before finalization of the FONSI.
+Coordination with the Louisiana Department of Natural Resources regarding consistency with the CZMA was finalized in C20190202 MOD 01 on March 13, 2024, with the understanding that the Office of Coastal Management Federal Consistency advises USACE that additional permits may be required when construction is located within the Coastal Zone.
+All contractors and voluntary participants would be made aware of this.